-The OFS invested a total of \$16.3 billion in GMAC between December 2008 and December 2009, to help support its ability to originate new loans to GM and Chrysler dealers and consumers and to help address

-GMAC's capital needs.
-In addition, in May 2009, under the terms of a separate \$884 million loan to Old GM, OFS exercised its exchange option and received 190,921 shares of GMAC common stock from Old GM in full satisfaction of the loan.
+The OFS invested a total of \$16.3 billion in GMAC between December 2008 and December 2009, to help support its ability to originate new loans to GM and Chrysler dealers and consumers and to help address GMAC's capital needs.
+In addition, in May 2009, under the terms of a separate \$884 million loan to Old GM, OFS exercised its exchange option and received 190.921 shares of GMAC common stock from Old GM in full satisfaction of the loan.
 In May 2010, GMAC changed its corporate name to Ally Financial, Inc. (Ally), a private bank holding company.
-As a result of original investments, exchanges, conversions, warrant exercises and sales, at the beginning of fiscal year 2014, OFS had received \$6.2 billion in sales proceeds, dividends, and additional payments on its initial investment and held 981,971 shares of common stock (73.8 percent of Ally's outstanding common stock) and 119 million shares of Series F-2 mandatorily convertible preferred securities (Series F-2).
-The Series F-2 were convertible into at least 513,000 shares of common stock.
+As a result of original investments, exchanges, conversions, warrant exercises and sales. at the beginning of fiscal year 2015, OFS had received \$18.1 billion in sales proceeds, dividends, and additional payments on its initial investment and held 64,110,418 shares of common stock.